 Penne with oven-dried tomatoes, olives and herbs

 This is a simple dish from Southern Italy that loves the freshness of tomatoes.
-Roasting the tomatoes dries them out concentrating the flavours and caramelising the sugars.
+Roasting the tomatoes dries them out, concentrating the flavours and caramelising the sugars.
 The result is a sweet-tart tomato that is delicious.
-Italian cuisine uses these tomatoes in everything from salsas to sauces to pasta dishes like this one.
+Italian cuisine utilises these tomatoes in everything from salsas to sauces and pasta dishes, such as this one.

 This is a simple dish that highlights the seasonality of tomatoes.
-The dish is light, without the normal rich sauce.
-The dish is a lovely flavour bomb, the concentrated flavour of tomatoes complimented by tart olives and capers and the hint of spice from the chilli.
+The dish is light, without the regular rich sauce.
+The dish is a lovely flavour bomb, with the concentrated flavour of tomatoes complemented by tart olives and capers, and a hint of spice from the chilli.
 This is simplicity and healthy eating.

 For more recipes from this lovely cookbook, click here.